Jump to: Staff, Administrative Services, Full-Time Faculty

 Svetlana Shpiegel, associate professor and MSW Director, received her PhD from the School of Social Work at Rutgers University.
 Dr. Shpiegel developed the Minor in Social work and spearheaded the development of the MSW program which launched in Fall 2018.
 Her research interests include adolescents emancipating from foster care, child abuse and neglect, resilience among vulnerable populations and international social work.
 She teaches courses including Child Abuse and Neglect, Research and Evaluation, Public Child Welfare, and Introduction to Social Work.
 Her recent publications have appeared in the Journal of Social Work Practice in the Addictions, International Journal of Mental Health and Addiction, and Children and Youth Services Review.
 Dr. Shpiegel has presented at numerous national and international conferences, including Society for Social Work and Research, Society for Research on Adolescence, American Professional Society on the Abuse of Children, International Family Violence and Child Victimization Research Conference and Society for Research on Child Development.
 She is currently involved in a number of research projects examining the health and well-being of adolescents emancipating from foster care.

-Lucy Takagi, clinical specialist, received a PsyD in Clinical Psychology from Rutgers University.
+Lucy Takagi, Associate Teaching Professor, received a PsyD in Clinical Psychology from Rutgers University.
 She teaches courses including Abuse and Neglect, Current Social Issues, Practicum and Seminar in Public Child Welfare.
 Dr. Takagi is a trained forensic evaluator and has worked clinically with inner-city, ethnically, financially and culturally diverse populations and with adult and child victims of sexual abuse.